jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

                              trial_timeout=60)

 All of the components available to the user can be found in the ``components.py`` file.
-A complete working example of using hyperopt-sklearn to find a model for the 20 newsgroups data set is shown below.
+A complete working example of using Hyperopt-Sklearn to find a model for the 20 newsgroups data set is shown below.

 .. code-block:: python